ashakeem/RyanGPT/README.md

    ```

 2. Now it's time to set up your OpenAI API key.
-You'll need to replace `st.secrets["openai_api_key"]` with your actual API key in the code.
+You'll need to paste in `openai_api_key = " "` with your actual API key in the secrets.toml file.

 3. Run the code using the following command in your terminal:
    ```